 I’m already serving as a Pastor in a church…What Now?

 Two placement options deserve further specification: student pastor and student associate appointments.
 These appointments serve as your contextual ministry site.
-Students in either placement position are paired with a shepherd who assists the student with theological reflection, annual learning goals, periodic feedback, and evaluation.
+Students in either placement position are paired with a mentor who assists the student with theological reflection, annual learning goals, periodic feedback and evaluation.